cosmofur/EX716/README.md

-WHILE_NOTZERO    : Continue Loop if TOS does not equal Zero WHILE_EQ_A       : Continue Loop if TOS equals constant A WHILE_NEQ_A      : Continue Loop if TOS does not equal constant A WHILE_EQ_V       : Continue Loop if TOS equals value at address V WHILE_NEQ_V      : Continue Loop if TOS does not equals value at address V WHILE_LT_A       : Continue Loop if TOS if A is LT TOS WHILE_LT_V       : Continue Loop if TOS if V is LT TOS WHILE_GT_A       : Continue Loop if TOS if A is GT TOS WHILE_GT_V       : Continue Loop if TOS if V is GT TOS
+WHILE_NOTZERO    : Continue Loop if TOS does not equal Zero WHILE_EQ_A       : Continue Loop if TOS equals constant A WHILE_NEQ_A      : Continue Loop if TOS does not equal constant A WHILE_EQ_AV      : Continue Loop if Constant A is equal to variable V WHILE_EQ_V       : Continue Loop if TOS equals value at address V WHILE_NEQ_V      : Continue Loop if TOS does not equals value at address V WHILE_NEQ_AV     : Continue Loop if Constant A is Not equal to variable V WHILE_LT_A       : Continue Loop if TOS if A is LT TOS WHILE_LT_V       : Continue Loop if TOS if V is LT TOS WHILE_GT_A       : Continue Loop if TOS if A is GT TOS WHILE_GT_V       : Continue Loop if TOS if V is GT TOS

+All the 'normal' GT/GE/LT/LE functions are based on SIGNED integers.
+Which can confuse large numbers as negatives.
+The 'U' for Unsigned group, deal with just unsided compairisons, so you did accidently include a negative number in the 'U' contidionals it will be treated as a large positive number.

+WHILE_UGT_A      : Continue Loop if the Unsigned values of A is GT TOS WHILE_UGT_V      : Continue Loop if the Unsigned values of V is GT TOS WHILE_ULT_A      : Continue Loop if the Unsigned values of A is LT TOS WHILE_ULT_V      : Continue Loop if the Unsigned values of V is LT TOS

 The LOOP group:
 The LOOP group tests for the condition at the END of the loop (so it will do it at least once)